ibmjstart/bluemix-cloudant-replicator/README.md

 #### Assumptions

 1. The specified app exists in all regions
-2. The same org and space are used across regions (this is not a problem when using the interactive mode)
+2. The same org and space name are used across regions (this is not a problem when using the interactive mode)
 3. There is only one Cloudant service bound to the app (the first set of credentials will be used if not)
+4. Each Cloudant service has a database by the same name as the original

 #### Notes